totalgood/pycon-2016-nlp-tutorial/docs/notes/proposal.md

 ## Detailed Abstract

-### Experience Prerequisites
+### Prerequisites

 Students that have written python scripts, modules, or a package and are familiar with the basic string manipulation and formatting capabilities built into python will have the necessary skill to complete this tutorial.
 In addition, any students who are familiar with linear algebra, and basic statistics concepts (like probability and variance) will be able to grasp the mathematics behind the tools assembled during the tutorial, but this is not required.

-### Environment Prerequisites
+### Python Development Environment

-Students will need ipython, NLTK, scipy, scikit-learn, and Pandas installed on their laptops to run all the examples (mostly ipython notebooks) in this tutorial and build the tweet impact predictor tool.
+Students will need iPython, NLTK, scipy, scikit-learn, and Pandas installed on their laptops to run the examples in this tutorial and build the tweet impact predictor tool.
 Students can use pip to install the [requirements listed here](/requirements.txt).
 In addition students will need to install the python twitter api or download a 50 MB compressed file of tweets in order to train and test their tweet predictor.

 ### Overview

 Participants will develop a tweet natural language processing pipeline in three modules.
 The first section of the pipeline will be a natural language feature extractor and normalizer based on python builtins `collections`, `string`, and `re` combined with the powerful Pandas DataFrame data structure.
 The second section will be a module utilizing scikit-learn and numpy to simplify the feature set to a manageable number of features.
 It will find optimal combinations of reduced numbers of features that provide the greatest information about the subject matter of the tweets being processed.
 The final section of the pipeline will assemble a training set based on tweet statistics not contained in the natural language content of the tweets and combining this with the natural language features to cluster and classify tweets according to their popularity (number of favorites), and reach (number of potential viewers due to retweets).
 A neural net will be trained to predict tweet impact (popularity and reach) based on the time of day and day of week as well as the tweet text planned to be sent.

 ## Outline